angelgar/JAMAPsych_2021_SuicideRiskFactors/Data_Processing/Script3_CleanData_JAMA2021_20220325.md

                            -suicide_new,
                            -W2AGE)

-# Step 1: Sort out numeric from non numeric
+# Sort out numeric from non numeric

 I created a decision tree that uses two flag the numeric variables.